 Start for Free and Only Pay for What You Need

-Our free-forever Professional plan makes software test automation accessible to anyone.
+Our free-forever Startup plan makes software test automation accessible to anyone.
 This plan has everything you need for test automation — parallel testing on virtual machines and unlimited team members — without any hidden costs.
 You get up to 5 hours of free testing every month and it’s only $5/hour after that.

 Use Manual Testing and Automated Testing with Rainforest QA